AJ2O/aws-whitepapers-summary/Migrations/caf.md

 Addresses the organization's capability to **plan, allocate, and manage the budget for IT expenses** given changes introduced with the cloud services consumption model.

 #### IT Strategy
-Focuses on the organization's capability to **leverage IT as a business enabler**.
-In many organizations, IT has devolved into simply ensuring collaboration and line-of-business applications stay healthy and operational.
+Focuses on the organization's capability to **leverage IT as a business enabler.** In many organizations, IT has devolved into simply ensuring collaboration and line-of-business applications stay healthy and operational.
 IT teams may need new skills to gather business requirements and new processes to solve business challenges.

 #### Benefits Realization
-Encompasses the organization's capability to **measure the benefits received from its IT investments**.
-For many organizations, this represents Total Cost of Ownership (TCO) or Return on Investment (ROI) coupled with budget management.
+Encompasses the organization's capability to **measure the benefits received from its IT investments.** For many organizations, this represents Total Cost of Ownership (TCO) or Return on Investment (ROI) coupled with budget management.

 #### Business Risk Management
 Focuses on the organization's capability to **understand the business impact of preventable, strategic, and external risks** to the organization.
 For many, these risks stem from the impact of financial and technology constraints on agility.
 Many of these constraints are alleviated or eliminated with a move to the cloud.